Julie Nixon Eisenhower: Life after the White House

 In 2001, she expressed interest in exhuming the body of Checkers, a dog attributed to her father's career when he campaigned for vice president that died in 1964.
 Her desire was to move the remains to the Nixon Presidential Library and Museum.

 She and her sister got into a legal battle over an estimated "as-high-as" $19 million, left by Bebe Rebozo for the Richard Nixon Library and Birthplace Foundation.
-As opposed to Tricia's wish for the money to be controlled by a group affiliated with their family, Julie wanted it to be controlled by the library's board.
+While Tricia wished for a group affiliated with the Nixon family to oversee the money, Julie wanted it to be controlled by the library's board.
 On the relationship strain the two were experiencing during the dispute, Julie said "I think it is very sad" and stated, "It's very heartbreaking because I love my sister very much".
 Ultimately, the lawsuit was settled to the satisfaction of both sides.

-One of Eisenhower's fondest wishes was for the Nixon Library to join the National Archives-administered system of Presidential Libraries:
+One of Julie Eisenhower's fondest wishes was for the Nixon Library to join the National Archives-administered system of Presidential Libraries:

 It's not right, struggling for the money.
 My father should be in the system.
 As long as he's on the outside, historians will continue to look at him, I feel, in a more negative light.
 There is always going to be negativity, but he has to be part of the continuum of presidents.

-Due in large part to advocating by Julie Eisenhower, the Nixon Library became part of the National Archives system in July 2007.
+Due in large part to her advocacy, the Nixon Library became part of the National Archives and Records Administration system in July 2007.

 In spite of her family's history of supporting Republicans, Julie donated $2,300 to Barack Obama in the 2008 Democratic primary race against Hillary Clinton.
-She supported Mitt Romney in 2012, the Republican nominee against President Obama, and Donald Trump in 2016 and 2020.
+She supported Mitt Romney in 2012, the Republican nominee against President Obama, and Donald Trump in 2016, 2020 and 2024.

-On March 16, 2012, she and her sister arrived in Yorba Linda to celebrate what would have been their mother's 100th birthday.
+On March 16, 2012, she and her sister arrived in Yorba Linda, California, to celebrate what would have been their mother's 100th birthday.
 On November 23, 2013, Eisenhower and her husband opened a holiday exhibit for the Nixon Library, which remained there until January 5, 2014.